GamesRightMeow/GamesRightMeow.github.io/src/garden/organizing-the-garden.md

 The __Last tended__ date is when the article was last updated.
 I typically only update this date when I make a change to the content, but not when fixing broken links, correcting typos, etc.

+By default both the __Planted__ and __Last tended__ dates show the amount of time that has passed since the respective date (e.g. "Planted 2 years ago").
+You can click either of these to toggle the display to an absolute date/time (e.g. "Planted 05/11/2023 5:00 am").

 Borrowing from [Maggie Appleton's garden](https://maggieappleton.com/garden-history#3-imperfection--learning-in-public), the __Status__ is a rough indicator of how "done" I feel an article is:
   - 🌱 __Seedling__: A very rough and early idea.
 Often just a some notes.
   - 🌿 __Budding__: Cleaned up and presentable, but still missing some intended content.